Edith Sitwell: Adult life

 Sitwell was the subject of This Is Your Life in November 1962, when she was surprised by Eamonn Andrews on the stage of the BBC Television Theatre in London.

-Sitwell lived from 1961 until her death in a flat in Hampstead in London, which is now marked with an English Heritage blue plaque.
+From 1961 until shortly before her death, Sitwell lived in a flat in Hampstead in London, which is now marked with an English Heritage blue plaque.

 Last years and death

-In about 1957, Sitwell began using a wheelchair, after battling with Marfan syndrome throughout her life.
+In about 1957, Sitwell began using a wheelchair, after lifelong joint problems.
 In 1959, Sitwell was interviewed by John Freeman, about her life and work, on the BBC television series Face to Face.
-Sitwell was one of only two women to be interviewed during this first iteration of the series; the other being French actress Simone Signoret.
+Sitwell was one of only two women to be interviewed during this first iteration of the series, the other being French actress Simone Signoret.

 Her last poetry reading was in 1962.
 In the following year she was awarded the title of Companion of Literature by the Royal Society of Literature (the first woman to be so honoured).
 She died at St Thomas' Hospital, Lambeth, London, on 9 December 1964 at the age of 77.
 She is buried in the churchyard of the parish church of Saints Mary and Peter in Weedon Lois, Northamptonshire.

 Sitwell's papers are held at the Harry Ransom Center at The University of Texas at Austin.

 Poetry

 Sitwell published her first poem The Drowned Suns in the Daily Mirror in 1913, and between 1916 and 1921 she edited Wheels, an annual poetic anthology compiled with her brothers—a literary collaboration generally called "the Sitwells".

 In 1929, she published Gold Coast Customs, a poem about the artificiality of human behaviour and the barbarism that lies beneath the surface.
 The poem was written in the rhythms of the tom-tom and of jazz, and shows considerable technical skill.
 Her early work reflects the strong influence of the French symbolists.

 She became a proponent and supporter of innovative trends in English poetry and opposed what she considered the conventionality of many contemporary backward-looking poets.
 Her flat became a meeting place for young writers whom she wished to befriend and help: these later included Dylan Thomas and Denton Welch.
+One of her editors at Duckworth Books was Anthony Powell, who dedicated his novel What's Become of Waring to her.
 She also helped to publish the poetry of Wilfred Owen after his death.

-Her only novel, I Live Under a Black Sun, based on the life of Jonathan Swift, was published in 1937.
+Sitwell's only novel, I Live Under a Black Sun, based on the life of Jonathan Swift, was published in 1937.